monitorly-app/probe/README.md

 ### Release Artifacts

-Each release includes the following artifacts for all supported platforms:
+Each release includes the following artifacts for Linux platforms:
 - Standalone executables for direct use
 - Archive packages containing the executable and an example configuration file

-Available platforms:
+Available architectures:
-- Linux (amd64, arm64)
-- macOS (amd64, arm64)
+- amd64 (x86_64)
-- Windows (amd64)
+- arm64 (aarch64)

 Choose the standalone executable if you:
 - Want the simplest installation process